Yellow vests protests: 10 December: Macron's televised address

 In his 10 December speech to the French people in response to the movement, Macron pledged a €100 per month increase in the minimum wage in 2019, the exclusion of charges and taxes on overtime hours in 2019, and on any 2018 end-of-year bonuses paid to employees.
 Macron likewise announced that pensioners on low incomes would be excluded from an increase in the CSG in 2019.
 He stood by his replacement of the solidarity tax on wealth with increases in property taxes.
 The broadcast was watched by more than 23 million people, making it the most-viewed political speech in French history.
 After investigation, it became apparent that the minimum wage itself would not be raised by €100 a month but that those eligible would see an increase in the activity bonus paid by the CAF.
+Retrospective analysis shows that the number of people aware of and eligible for this substantially-increased bonus rose dramatically as a result of the government's efforts to calm the protests.
+The measure cost 75% (€4.1 billion) more in 2019 than in 2018.

 On 11 December, after having declared a state of economic and social emergency the day before, Macron invited representatives of the French banks to the Elysée to announce that the banks had agreed to freeze their prices in 2019 and to permanently limit incident-related fees to €25 a month ($/month) for people in extreme financial difficulty, as determined by the Bank of France.